Submission Guidelines

 Keywords

-Identify eight keywords that represent the content of your manuscript and are specific to your field or sub-field.
+Identify eight keywords that represent the content of your manuscript and are specific to your field or sub-field, ensure to separate each keyword with a semi-colon.
 Test your keywords: when you enter your keywords into the various journal and academic databases like Google Scholar, do the results include papers similar to your topic?
 If not, revise the terms until they do.

 Layout and spacing